Iykechuks11/Cryptohack/README.md

-## I Learned more about modern cryptography by solving a series of interactive puzzles and challenges with CRYTOHACK.
+### A series of interactive puzzles and challenges with CRYTOHACK.
 ![alt text](images/image.png)

 This repo contained solutions to challenges I attempted.